nx-js/observer-util/README.md

 ### obj = raw(observable)

-Original objects are never modified, but transparently wrapped by observables. `raw` can be used  to access the original non-reactive object.
+Original objects are never modified, but transparently wrapped by observable proxies. `raw` can access the original non-reactive object.
 Modifying and accessing properties on the raw object doesn't trigger reactions.

 #### Using `raw` at property access